aksandhu23/aksandhu23/README.md

 <h1 align="center">Hey there, my name is Amrit Sandhu!</h1>

 ### What am I up to?
-I am currently pursuing a Master of Environmental Data Science degree at the UCSB Bren School of Environmental Science & Management in California.
-My Master's Capstone project aims to analyze emissions intensity of electrified steel production in the United States at the individual plant level and the repo can be accessed [here](https://github.com/steeltracker/carbon-analysis).
+I have recently completed a Master of Environmental Data Science degree at the UCSB Bren School of Environmental Science & Management in California.
+For my Master's Capstone project, we aimed to analyze emissions intensity of electrified steel production in the United States at the individual plant level and the repo can be accessed [here](https://github.com/steeltracker/carbon-analysis).

 - 🔭 My goal is to gain a deeper understanding of the approaches used to solve advanced environmental challenges.
 - ⚡ Fun fact: I love puzzles and solving complex problems which has led me into the field of data science.